 - Send rude texts or e-mails to your former boss or co-workers

 - Vent on social media (do not post or tweet at all about your work situation)

 Creating a paper trail of angry and inflammatory comments about your old employer will be used by the company’s lawyers to paint you in a negative light in front of a judge and jury.
 You want to be the calm and reasonable party in an employment law case.2.
 Do Not Sign Anything

 Your employer may present you with a severance agreement.
 Do not sign it until you have an experienced severance attorney review the specific facts of your termination.
 Ask the company for a day to review the agreement and then immediately contact an severance package lawyer.
 For more information on severance agreements, see our Severance Agreements page.
-If you are not sure whether or not you need an attorney, call Nashville employment attorney Curt Masker for a Free Attorney Consultation.3.
+If you are not sure whether or not you need an attorney, call Nashville employment attorney Curt Masker for a Online Case Review.3.
 Collect Potential Evidence

 If your case ends up in court, you want to lay a solid foundation for any potential legal claims.
 Even if you don't end up in court, you need to have a case that a judge could find credible in order for your employer to consider settling the claim in your favor.
 Employment law cases are often difficult and you will need evidence to show that your termination was against the law.
 Useful evidence in employment cases may include: